trane/octopress/source/_posts/2013-02-24-concrete-cesk-for-dalvik.markdown

 ---
 layout: post
-title: "Concrete CESK for Dalvik"
+title: "Concrete CESK for Android's Dalvik"
-date: 2013-02-24 16:05
+date: 2013-03-11 16:05
 comments: true
-categories: dalvik, cesk, abstract interpretation
+categories: dalvik, cesk, android
-tags: racket, dalivk
+tags: racket, dalvik
 ---

 # Introduction

+At the heart of all Android applications is Dalvik byte code.
+It's what everything gets compiled to and then run on the Dalvik VM.
+In order to do static program analysis for Android, you need to somehow interpret the byte code.
+That's where the CESK machine shines.

 The CESK machine, developed by [Matthias Felleisen][], provides a simple and powerful architecture used to model the semantics of functional, object-oriented